andrewginns/agents-mcp-usage/README.md

 ## Multi-MCP: Advanced Usage

-The `multi_mcp` module demonstrates advanced techniques for connecting to and coordinating between multiple specialized MCP servers simultaneously.
+The `multi_mcp` directory demonstrates advanced techniques for connecting to and coordinating between multiple specialised MCP servers simultaneously.
 This approach offers several advantages:

 1. **Domain Separation**: Each MCP server can focus on a specific domain or set of capabilities
 2. **Modularity**: Add, remove, or update capabilities without disrupting the entire system
 3. **Scalability**: Distribute load across multiple servers for better performance
-4. **Specialization**: Optimize each MCP server for its specific use case
+4. **Specialisation**: Optimise each MCP server for its specific use case

 ### Multi-MCP Architecture